 Challenges with cloud ERP

-Also in cloud, enterprises need to depend on the provider's security, which may or may not be as secure as on-premises ERP systems.
-Admins must pay special attention to data residency requirements and follow standards and regulations to remain compliant, as information can reside in multiple data centers across various regions.
+Companies also need to adapt to the cloud ERP provider's security, which may not be as secure as on-premises ERP.
+They must pay special attention to different countries' data residency requirements and follow local privacy and security regulations if their ERP data resides in multiple data centers.